SPIRONet: Spatial-Frequency Learning and Graph-based Channel Interaction Network for Vessel Segmentation: Data Availability

-\subsection{Comparisons with state-of-the-arts (Q2)}
+\subsection{Comparisons with State-of-the-Arts (Q1)}

-We evaluate our {\tt SPIRONet} against state-of-the-art (SOTA) segmentation models across four datasets.
-To ensure fairness, we train these models using source codes available in their respective GitHub repositories, applying the same configurations as those used for {\tt SPIRONet}.
+SPIRONet is evaluated against several state-of-the-art (SOTA) models across five datasets.
+For a fair comparison, all baseline models are trained using their official implementations under the same training configurations as SPIRONet.